saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 Nice!
 Navigate to AWS > RDS to see your newly created RDS!

-While we're at it, let's create an S3 bucket for the backup This is going to be very short and sweet!
+While we're at it, let's create an S3 bucket for the backup

+This is going to be very short and sweet compared to the last step:

 ```bash
 $ mkdir s3 && touch s3/main.tf && touch s3/variables.tf && touch s3/outputs.tf